Federal Drug Offense Defense Lawyers

 Federal drug offenses can carry mandatory minimum sentences if a conviction occurs, and in the federal system, there are limited opportunities for probation and no opportunities for parole.
 The severe penalties are reason enough to hire a federal crimes attorney.
 Mandatory minimum sentences require an automatic minimum prison term for certain crimes.

 Clients facing federal drug crimes have much at risk, and considering the consequences that can result from a conviction, you will want to go with the most aggressive and skilled attorney you can find.
-Please, if you are under investigation for a federal offense, or have been formally charged with a federal crime, you should waste no time in contacting our federal drug defense law firm to discuss your case.
-Call Eisner Gorin LLP at 877-781-1570 or fill out online contact form.
+If you are under investigation for a federal offense or have been formally charged with a federal crime, you should not hesitate to contact our federal drug defense law firm to discuss your case.
+Call Eisner Gorin LLP at 877-781-1570 or fill out an online contact form.